Notice of Pre-AIA or AIA Status

 the method comprising:

-wherein the partial field of the sensing region overlaps the field of vision of the drive based on the field of vision data; and (Tsimhoni, [0032] “The at least one exterior sensor 110 senses the environment outside the vehicle.
+wherein the partial field of the sensing region overlaps the field of vision of the driver based on the field of vision data; and (Tsimhoni, [0032] “The at least one exterior sensor 110 senses the environment outside the vehicle.
 For instance, the at least one exterior sensor 110 may sense the roadway, markings on the roadway, other vehicles or objects near the vehicle 102, and/or road signs.”)

 wherein the reducing of the sensing or the evaluating of the sensing data includes at least one of

-reducing a portion of the sensing data that are evaluated out of the sensing data detected by at least one of the one or more environment sensing devices.
+reducing a portion of the sensing data that are evaluated out of the sensing data that are sensed by the camera device, the radar device, the Lidar device, the ultrasound sensor, or the infrared measurement device.
 (Tsimhoni, [0035] “Differing environmental conditions outside the vehicle 102 may affect the sensing distance of the exterior sensor(s) 110. … As such, the processor 103 of the illustrated embodiments is configured to determine a sensing distance based at least in part on the sensed environment outside the vehicle.”
 Using a shorter distance teaches the claimed reduction in evaluation because less data is collected, and thus less is also evaluated.)

 2. (Canceled)